-Substandard and falsified medical products reduce the effectiveness of treatments, causing adverse drug reactions and can accelerate antimicrobial drug resistance – threatening the lives of millions.
+Substandard and falsified (SF) medical products reduce the effectiveness of treatments, cause adverse drug reactions, economic harm and engender antimicrobial drug resistance – threatening the lives of millions.
 Global investment to improve the prevention and treatment of disease is wasted if the quality of the medical products actually used by patients is poor.

-Current surveillance in most of the world is extremely limited and incidents relating to poor quality medicines are often not published in peer-reviewed scientific journals.
-The new Medicine Quality Monitoring (MQM) Globe helps fill evidence gaps with customised summaries of national and international newspaper reports on medicines and medical products’ quality viewable on-screen in French, Spanish, Mandarin and English, and reports are available to download in three languages – English, French and Spanish.
-It gives early warning of new incidents, reveals the extent of the problem, how the media perceive and report cases, and may also shed light on how incidents can affect subsequent behaviours and perceptions.
-It has been updated to track press reports of SF medical products related to COVID-19, including key items such as masks, diagnostic tests, medicines and vaccines.
-There are no medicines or vaccines approved for use for COVID-19 yet.
-Medicines being trialled are listed here.
+Current SF surveillance in most of the world is extremely limited and incidents relating to poor quality medicines are often not published in peer-reviewed scientific journals.
+The new Medicine Quality Monitoring (MQM) Globe helps fill evidence gaps with customised summaries of national and international newspaper reports on medical products’ quality viewable on-screen in French, Spanish, Mandarin, Vietnamese and English, and reports are available to download.
+The Globe also includes a new system for displaying regulatory and alerts webpages.
+These systems give early warning of new SF incidents, reveal the extent of the problem, how the media perceive and report cases, and may also shed light on how incidents can affect subsequent behaviours and perceptions.
+The MQM Globe supports national and international organisations to understand and raise awareness of the issue of substandard and falsified medicines.

-- Includes data describing a wide range of events related to the quality of medical products retrieved from the lay literature including online newspapers and websites with viewable on-screen results in French, English, Spanish and Mandarin.
+- Includes data describing a wide range of events related to the quality of medical products retrieved from the lay literature including online newspapers and websites with viewable on-screen results in French, English, Spanish, Vietnamese and Mandarin.

 - Describes seizures, recalls, case-reports of individuals suffering potential side effects, prosecutions/trials of individuals involved in medicine quality incidents, techniques used to detect/prevent poor quality medicines over time and location.